 PPHA 32300Principles of Microeconomics and Public Policy I100

-PPHA 32400Principles of Microeconomics and Public Policy II100
+PPHA 32400Principles of Microeconomics for Public Policy II100

 STAT 22400Applied Regression Analysis100